Skip to content

 Editor's Take

-“After evaluating 10 productivity software? tools, Microsoft Copilot stands out.
-For budget-conscious teams, Microsoft Copilot (null/100, free tier available) delivers strong value.
+“After evaluating 10 productivity software? tools, Microsoft OneNote stands out as our top pick, ahead of Microsoft Copilot.
+For budget-conscious teams, Microsoft OneNote (completely free) delivers strong value.
 The competition is fierce — the gap between top tools is narrower than ever, so the best choice comes down to your team's specific workflow and priorities.”

 Key Data Points